Okery/YOLOv5-PyTorch/README.md

 ```
 If you are using PyTorch ≥ 1.6.0 and RTX series GPUs, the code will enable automatic mixed training (AMP).

-I have no idea why the overfitting appears after 190 epochs, so I can only train the model for 190 epochs.

 ## Demo and Evaluation

 - Run ```demo.ipynb```.